 Edinburgh Castle

 Edinburgh Castle sits at one end of the Royal Mile.
 Take a tour around the castle, wander aimlessly yourself or grab a bite to eat at one of the restaurants.
-I highly recommend pre-booking, especially in tourist season.
-I didn’t book ahead and the castle admission was sold out!
+There is often a scotch tasting at one of the gift shops.
+I highly recommend pre-booking your admission ticket, especially in tourist season.
+I didn’t book ahead the first time I visited Edinburgh and the castle admission was sold out!

 Royal Edinburgh Military Tattoo